Step 1: What to Expect on the Home Financing Journey

 The process of buying a new home is a journey that begins with looking for a home and ends with the closing.
-And, like any journey, along the way you can expect there to be days when you’re excited and days when you’re frustrated.
+Like any journey, you can expect days full of excitement and others full of frustration.
 The purpose of this guide is to help you understand the home buying process so you will be able to navigate it as smoothly as possible.
-In this portion of the guide, we will be going over the following topics:
+In this portion of the guide, we will go over the following topics:

 - How long does it take to finance a home?